What Is an Outbound SDR?

 Enter the outbound SDR.

-In this article, we will go over all there is to know about outbound SDRs, outbound sales, the difference between inbound and outbound SDRs, and whether or not you should hire an outsourced SDR for outbound.
+In this article, we will go over all there is to know about outbound SDRs, outbound sales, the difference between inbound and outbound SDRs, and whether or not you should hire an outsourced SDR for your outbound strategy.

-An outbound SDR always knows as much as possible about the prospects they're reaching out to and organizes prospects through something called a customer profile.
-A customer profile is a description of the target customer that the outbound SDR is reaching out to.
+An outbound SDR always knows as much as possible about the prospects and leads they're reaching out to and organizes them through a customer profile.
+A customer profile describes the target customer the outbound SDR is contacting.

 So this company's customer profile looks something like below.